No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 Share this Chart On Your Site

 So yes, while cutting out the $5 latte helps, the greatest savings opportunities lie in a larger lifestyle overhaul that involves slashing your housing payment, transportation costs, and food costs.
+For gits and shiggles re-run the numbers in the savings percentage calculator above, cutting out your monthly housing payment.
+Quite the leap, eh?

 Live for Free by House Hacking